Alaric Alfred Watts

 Alaric Alfred Watts (18 February 1825 – 22 January 1901), best known as A. A. Watts, was a British government clerk, spiritualist and writer.

-He was educated at University College School and worked as a clerk at the Inland Revenue Office.
-He was the son of Alaric Alexander Watts.
+He was the son of a literary couple, poet and editor Alaric Alexander Watts and editor Priscilla 'Zillah' Maden Wiffen, who were close friends of William Howitt and Mary Howitt, the parents of his wife Anna Mary Howitt.
+Alfred was educated at University College School and worked as a clerk at the Inland Revenue Office from 1844 onwards.
+A year later William Michael Rossetti became his colleague.
+Like his father he was also a poet.
+Before 1856, Watts contributed his poems anonymously to the literary annual The Keepsake and the weekly Chambers's Edinburgh Journal.
 In 1859 he married Anna Mary Howitt.
-Watts was a convinced spiritualist.
+Like his wife, Watts was a convinced spiritualist.
 In 1882 with his friend William Stainton Moses, he formed The Ghost Club.
 He was a member of the London Spiritualist Alliance.

 Watts was member of the Society for Psychical Research.
 He resigned after some of its members such as Eleanor Sidgwick dismissed the medium William Eglinton as fraudulent.

-Watts was also a poet, publishing, jointly with his wife, a volume entitled Aurora: a volume of verse.
+Watts published jointly with his wife, a volume entitled Aurora: a volume of verse.